 It’s possible to consolidate a variety of debts using one of these loans.
-Common types of debt that are consolidated include the following:
+Common types of debt consolidation plans include the following:

-Once you have decided to consolidate your debt, you will need to do the following:
+Once you have decided to use a debt consolidation plan, you will need to do the following:

 What to consider when consolidating debt with a personal loan

-- Affordability.
+Affordability.
 You should confirm that the personal loan you use will be cheaper to pay off than your existing debts.
 You must also ensure that you will be able to cover the repayments on your new loan to avoid going into further debt.
 For example, debt consolidation plans tend to include processing fees, early termination fees and late fees that could add up quickly.